 - Tuck your shirt into your pants, and your pant cuffs into your socks or boots.

-- Use an insect repellent containing DEET (N,N, diethyl-m-toluamide) on your exposed skin. ( I have heard that DEET does NOT kill ticks.)
+- Use an insect repellent containing DEET (N,N, diethyl-m-toluamide) on your exposed skin. (

 - Use an insect repellent containing permethrin on your clothing.
 (One can purchase permethrin at many major home improvement stores, hardware stores, or online on amazon.com.
 Clothing should be sprayed and allowed to dry BEFORE it is put on.)